alphanin9/Pico/README.md

     - An integrity checker based on analyzing exception directory functions and relocation checks
     - Integrity check will trace detour hooks to their destination using [Zydis](https://github.com/zyantific/zydis) as a disassembler, logging the destination memory location and module
     - Grabbing thread contexts every now and then and analyzing their stacks for executable memory addresses
-    - (Untested) Process working set checks to catch manually mapped modules
+    - Process working set checks to catch manually mapped modules
+    - Handle and process enumeration
+    - (CS2-specific) Walking the interface list in modules exporting `CreateInterface`
+    - (In progress, the current implementation lags) Process working set watch introspection
 - System integrity verification includes checking for Secure Boot, proper code integrity settings and checking for known bad certificate drivers via `WinVerifyTrust`
 - Prioritization for ease of integration and development
 - Not particularly tailored to any game for the sake of easy integration